jbakse/site_builder/content/parameters/index.md

 [Wikipedia:<br/>Magic Number](https://en.wikipedia.org/wiki/Magic_number_(programming))
 /::

 Procedural generation code often grows organically and iteratively: tweak some code, run it to see what it builds, then tweak again.
-This leads to code that becomes increasingly disorganized, hard to read, and hard to change.
+This leads to code that is increasingly disorganized, hard to read, and hard to change.
 Often the values that are tweaked the most are good candidates for exposing as parameters. **Exposing parameters helps to organize the code by separating configuration and implementation.** It also makes the code **easier to read and reason about** by changing [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) into named values that better explain their purpose.
 Exposing parameters isn't always about creating an end-user GUI.
 Exposing parameters as arguments to well-factored functions can make your code much easier to read, expand, and maintain.

 #### Better User Experience

 Exploring the parameter space of a system by tweaking hard-coded values doesn't work very well.
 Tweaking hard-coded values is slow—the project has to be re-built and re-run after each change—which discourages exploration.
 Also, a slow feedback cycle makes it harder to understand the effects of each change.
-Tweaking hard-coded values in the code is also unclear and error-prone.
+Tweaking hard-coded values in the code is unclear and error-prone.
 Which values should you change for particular effects?
 Do you need to change the value in multiple places?
 Will changing a particular value just break things?

 Exposing key values in your program as parameters makes them easier to document, understand, and use.
 These benefits of a good interface usually far outweigh the time required to implement it.

 #### Better Results
 When you can explore the parameter space of your procedural systems more quickly, you can explore it more thoroughly, finding interesting possibilities, ideas, and aesthetics to explore further.

-On small projects—projects that you don't plan on sharing—it is often tempting to skip the time needed to clean up code, factor out parameters, and create a better UI.
+On small projects—projects that you don't plan on sharing—it is tempting to skip the time needed to clean up code, factor out parameters, and create a better UI.
 This is often a [false economy](https://en.wikipedia.org/wiki/False_economy).
 An up-front investment of time is usually quickly repaid.

 ### An Example